dart-lang/language/working/2364 - primary constructors/feature-specification.md

 }

-// Using primary constructors.

-class const A.someName(int x);
+// Using primary constructors. class const A.someName(int x);

-class const B(int x, int y, {required String s2})
-    : s1 = y.toString(), assert(s2.isNotEmpty), super.someName(x + 1)
-    extends A {
+class B extends A {
   final String s1;
+  const this(novar int x, novar int y, {required String s2})
+      : s1 = y.toString(), assert(s2.isNotEmpty), super.someName(x + 1);
 }
 ```

-A formal parameter of a primary constructor which is used in a variable
+A formal parameter of a primary body constructor which has the modifier
-initialization or in a superinitializer does not implicitly induce an
-instance variable.

-In particular, `int x` does not give rise to an instance variable in the
-class `B` because `x` is used in the superinitializer.
-Similarly, `int y`
-does not give rise to an instance variable because it is used in the
+`novar` does not implicitly induce an instance variable.
+This makes it
-initializer list element `s1 = y.toString()`.
-However, `s2` _does_ give
+possible to use a primary constructor (thus avoiding the duplication of
-rise to an instance variable (it is used in the assertion, but that does
+instance variable names and types) even in the case where some parameters
-not prevent the instance variable from being induced).
+should not introduce any instance variables (so they are just "normal"
+parameters).

 ## Specification